Jorge Soler Player Props: Marlins vs. Reds

-Jorge Soler -- hitting .250 with a double, three home runs, four walks and six RBI in his past 10 games -- will be in action for the Miami Marlins versus the Cincinnati Reds, with Luke Weaver on the hill, on August 8 at 6:40 PM ET.
+Jorge Soler -- with a slugging percentage of .641 in his past 10 games, including four home runs -- will be in action for the Miami Marlins against the Cincinnati Reds, with Graham Ashcraft on the hill, on August 9 at 12:35 PM ET.

-He hit a home run while going 1-for-4 in his most recent game against the Reds.
+He reached base in all four of his plate appearances (3-for-3 with a home run and two RBI) in his last game against the Reds.

 Jorge Soler Game Info & Props vs. the Reds